secureblue/secureblue/README.md

 If you want to execute custom shell script or commands in the image build, you shouldn't edit `build.sh` or the `Containerfile` directly.
 Instead, you can create a shell script in the `scripts/` directory (look at the `example.sh`).
 After creating your script, enable it in the `scripts:` section of your `recipe.yml`.

+### Custom package repositories

+If you want to add custom package repositories to your image, you can include them in the `recipe.yml` as a list of URLs under the `extrarepos:` section.
+They **must** be proper `.repo` files (like `https://copr.fedorainfracloud.org/coprs/atim/starship/repo/fedora-37/atim-starship-fedora-37.repo`).
+In the build process, the `.repo` file will be downloaded and placed inside `/etc/yum.repos.d/` where rpm-ostree can access it.

+You can use this to add [COPR repositories](https://copr.fedorainfracloud.org/) to your image.
+COPR is like the Arch User Repository for Fedora, where you can find extra packages that wouldn't otherwise be available.
+The repositories are community-created, so use them at your own risk.
+[Read more](https://docs.pagure.org/copr.copr/user_documentation.html)

 ### Building multiple images

 You can build multiple images using multiple `recipe.yml` files.
 They will share the Containerfile and everything else, but things like packages declared in the recipe will be different between the images.
 For a more robust multibuild setup, you could consider forking from the [ublue-os/main](https://github.com/ublue-os/main/) repo, which was built from the purpose.